ju-bezdek/langchain-decorators/README.md

     (Max 15 words)
     ```

-    Now only to code block above will be used as a prompt, and the rest of the docstring will be used as a description for developers.
+    Now only the code block above will be used as a prompt, and the rest of the docstring will be used as a description for developers.
     (It has also a nice benefit that IDE (like VS code) will display the prompt properly (not trying to parse it as markdown, and thus not showing new lines properly))
     """
     return
 ```

-## Chat messages prompt
+### Chat messages prompt

 For chat models is very useful to define prompt as a set of message templates... here is how to do it: